 When it came to the design of the space, Speace turned to classic American menswear for inspiration.
 “The room needed to be handsome and tailored, but not so much so that it wouldn't be welcoming to guests,” she tells us.
 “Most importantly, my goal was to make the space fresh and modern.”

-Speace opted for a color palette of peacock blues, gray, black, and brown, to set the tone for the masculine space.
+Speace opted for a colour palette of peacock blues, grey, black, and brown, to set the tone for the masculine space.

 New paint on the walls and original brick, modern window treatments, and recessed lighting all brighten up the previously drab space.
 Painting the interior doors a high-gloss black creates contrast and provides some vintage appeal.